shalomfriss/ImageGram/README.md

 # ImageGram
-Simple HTMLElement extensions with instagram style filters
+Simple HTMLElement extensions with instagram style filters.
+These can be used interchangeably with an img tag.